CtrlK

 6. Dismiss respected: User dismissal is final for that mismatch aspect in the current session

-7. Convergence persistence: Mode active until all identified mismatches are resolved or dismissed
+7. Convergence persistence: Mode active until all mismatch tasks are completed (resolved or dismissed)

 8. Non-circularity: Information source is the execution result itself compared against context, not pre-execution context scans (independence from Aitesis)